Part of Lesson Plan: Prepare For Trial

 Activity Overview / Details

-The teacher should write the following information on the whiteboard before students come into class:
+The teacher should write this information on the whiteboard or LCD projector:

 - Receive a summons